Marcin Kleczynski: Early life and background

 Kleczynski was born in Łódź, Poland in 1989.
 His family emigrated to the United States when he was 3 years old.
-Despite moving from Poland at such a young age, he speaks fluent Polish.
+He speaks fluent Polish.
 As a child, he had aspirations to be a train conductor, and later, an airline pilot.
 He has retained his fascination with flying and obtained his pilot's license in 2011.
-Kleczynski attended Fenton High School in Bensenville, Illinois, and received his B.S. from the University of Illinois in 2012 and he was a member of the Theta Chi fraternity.
+Kleczynski attended Fenton High School in Bensenville, Illinois, and received his B.S. in computer science from the University of Illinois Urbana-Champaign in 2012 and he was a member of the Theta Chi fraternity.

 Career

 As a teenager, Kleczynski found a job working as a technician in a computer repair shop in Chicago.
 It was while working at the repair shop in Chicago that Kleczynski noticed that whenever infected computers arrived, they would generally reformat the computer, regardless if the infection was only minor.
 It was only when his mother's computer became infected that Kleczynski learned more about why the virus wasn't directly attacked, finding that neither McAfee nor Symantec would remove the malware from his system.
 He later recalled "I've never been as angry as when I got my computer infected", and professed that his mother told him to fix it "under penalty of death".
 It was only after Kleczynski posted on the forum SpywareInfo, popular at the time, that he was able to learn how to cure it, which took three days.
 The company was unofficially founded after this, when Kleczynski conversed and became friends with several of the editors of the forum, who tempted him to buy an unused domain from them.
 As a result, Malwarebytes was informally established in 2004.

 Kleczynski began writing his own free software tools in Visual Basic.
 With one of the site's regulars, Bruce Harrison, Kleczynski wrote the inaugural version of the company's software.
 In 2006, worked with a college roommate to produce a freely available program called "RogueRemover", a utility which specialized in fighting against a type of infection known as "rogues", which scam computer users into giving away their credit card information through fake anti-virus software.
 RogueRemover proved instrumental in developing Malwarebytes Anti-Malware, and Kleczynski was able to set up a forum which enabled him to improve the software through feedback.
-Kleczynski and Harrison formally launched Malwarebytes on January 21, 2008 while Kleczynski was studying computer science at the University of Illinois.
+Kleczynski and Harrison formally launched Malwarebytes on January 21, 2008 while Kleczynski was studying computer science at the University of Illinois Urbana-Champaign.
 Bruce became the VP of Research for Malwarebytes and he further hired Doug Swanson, an experienced freeware development technician.
 Kleczynski and Harrison reportedly made $600,000 in their first year of selling the software, despite not having met personally at the time.
 Kleczynski reportedly made his first million by the time he was 19.